 TIME: 12:00 PM to 1:00 PM

-LOCATION: Meet at the Shorts House, west of the main entrance (approximately a 3-5 minute walk)
+LOCATION: Meet at the Shorts House, west of the main entrance (approximately a 3-5 minute walk from the main entrance)

 HOST: Bellevue Botanical Garden Society

 FEE: Free.
 Donations encouraged.
 Suggested donation: $5 per person.

 REGISTRATION: Not required.

 Private docent-led group tours are available by prior arrangement from April through October.
 These 1 to 1.5 hour tours are tailored to the group’s interest.
 All tours must be scheduled at least two weeks prior to the desired date.
 Request for tours are accepted starting in January for the current year.
 Group size is limited to a maximum of 50 people.
 At this time, guided tours are not available for children younger than six years old.

 There is no charge for a private docent tour.
 However, donations are encouraged and appreciated.
 Suggested donation is $5 per person.

-Once we receive your request, the tour coordinator will contact you to confirm your reservation and mail you a registration form, along with bus directions if needed.
+Once we receive your request, the tour coordinator will contact you to confirm your reservation and send you a registration form, along with bus directions if needed.